 Although not the capital, this is the island's largest city, a commercial and industrial hub in the southwest of Grande-Terre.
-The Isles of Guadeloupe have 450,000 inhabitants, 99.6% of whom live in the cities.
+The Isles of Guadeloupe have 450,000 inhabitants, most of whom live in the cities.
 Pointe-à-Pitre is bustling, noisy, and hot—a place of honking horns and traffic jams and cars on sidewalks for want of a parking place.
 By day its pulse is fast, but at night, when its streets are almost deserted, you may not want to be there.

 The city has suffered severe damage over the years from earthquakes, fires, and hurricanes.
 In recent years it took heavy hits by Hurricanes Frederick (1979), David (1980), and Hugo (1989).
 On one side of rue Frébault you can see the remaining French colonial structures; on the other, the modern city.
 Some of the downtown area has been rejuvenated.
 The Centre St-John Perse has transformed old warehouses into a cruise-terminal complex that consists of the spartan Hotel St-John, restaurants, shops, and the port authority headquarters.
 An impressive terminal serves the ferries that depart for Iles des Saintes, Marie-Galante, Dominica, Martinique, and St. Lucia.

-The heart of the old city is Place de la Victoire; surrounded by wooden buildings with balconies and shutters (including the tourism office) and by sidewalk cafés, it was named in honor of Victor Hugues' 1794 victory over the British.
+The heart of the old city is Place de la Victoire; surrounded by wooden buildings with balconies and shutters (including the tourism office) and by sidewalk cafés, it was named in honor of Victor Hugues's 1794 victory over the British.
 During the French Revolution Hugues ordered the guillotine set up here so that the public could witness the bloody end of 300 recalcitrant royalists, mainly the prosperous plantation owners.

 Even more colorful is the bustling marketplace, between rues St-John Perse, Frébault, Schoelcher, and Peynier.
-It's a cacophonous place, where housewives bargain for spices, herbs (and herbal remedies), and a bright assortment of papayas, breadfruits, christophenes, and tomatoes.
+It's a cacophonous place, where shoppers bargain for spices, herbs (and herbal remedies), and a bright assortment of papayas, breadfruits, christophenes, and tomatoes.